aubreyomondi/Chama/README.md

 ## Chama's Develop Branch

-Contains working the project's working code.
+Contains the project's working code.

 When assigned an issue, create a new feature branch and work on it there.